 In 1990, I decided to go to art school and spent four years at the Cleveland Institute of Art.
 I also received a graduate degree in Nonprofit Management from Case Western Reserve University in 1996.

 I have been working as a studio artist since since 1995 and have had the good fortune to exhibit my work in a range of venues, including the prestigious Strictly Functional Pottery National, the Clay National, and the Annual Juried Competition of Contemporary Islamic Art.
-A sampling of my pieces is available at: bob-bruch.blog.
+A sampling of my pieces is available at: bob-bruch.blog

 Artist Statement

-My irregular, apparently random, coil-built constructions result from variances introduced at the base of each vessel during the initial phase of my hand-building process.
-From these slight modifications in the base upon which I coil-build each vessel, a uniquely organic – yet “predetermined” – shape emerges.
+In developing my asymmetrical work, I am guided by the interaction of volume and line.
+Unpredictable but not random, my irregular coil-built constructions result from slight modifications introduced at the base of each vessel during the initial phase of my hand-building process.
+From these base variances, upon which I build each piece, a uniquely organic –– yet “predetermined” –– shape emerges.